Search

 Close this search box.

 All DKU students are responsible for adhering to the Duke Kunshan University Community Standard (see section on Community Standard, Part 1).
 Each student admitted to DKU is required to sign the Community Standard before classes begin.
 The DKU Community Standard stresses the commitment that students share with all members of the community to enhance the climate for honesty, fairness, respect, and accountability at DKU.
 Students affirm their commitment to foster this climate by signing a pledge that includes taking constructive action if they witness or know about behavior they perceive to be inconsistent with the DKU Community Standard, which may include violation of university policies.
-Students are responsible for maintaining high standards of academic honesty and personal integrity in all matters, including reporting the results of their studies, laboratory work, and research; completing assignments; writing papers; and taking quizzes, tests, and examinations.
+Students are responsible for maintaining high standards of academic honesty and personal integrity in all matters, including reporting the results of their studies, signature work, laboratory work, and research; completing assignments; writing papers; and taking quizzes, tests, and examinations.
 When confronted with a possible violation of academic integrity, it is important that faculty members deal fairly and consistently with students.

 The University’s disciplinary process is independent of, and in addition to, an instructor’s decision on how to grade academically dishonest work.
 Instructors are expected to communicate with students their policy regarding grading of an academically dishonest assignment (e.g., zero on the assignment, reduced/failing grade for the course, or other approach).
 An instructor may only implement this penalty if the student has accepted responsibility for academic dishonesty (by accepting the penalty) or has been found responsible for such through the proceedings of the Undergraduate Academic Review Board (UARB).